pynumstore/pynumstore/README.md

 The following features are planned for future releases.

-### Creation date parsing

-Currently, script creation dates are stored as raw text scraped from NumWorks (e.g. `"October 16, 2021"`).
-A future update will parse these into a standardised ISO 8601 format (`2021-10-16`), enabling chronological sorting and date range filtering in search.

 ### Advanced search

 The search page will support a prefix-based syntax for fine-grained queries: